Top

 Don't exceed maximum image width in a Tooltip

-When inserting images in your content, ensure that they don't exceed the width of the Tooltip.
+When inserting images in content, ensure they do not exceed the width of the Tooltip.
 Exceeding 270 pixels introduces a scroll bar.

 distorted image2